lambdaclass/concrete/ROADMAP.md

    a node or block, and telemetry/complexity gates should watch `CompilerDB` query counts and pass scaling.

+### Value Flow, Builtins, Reports, And Pipeline Composition

+These items connect semantic facts to lowering, intrinsics, reports, and the single composed compiler pipeline.

 10. Define Concrete's result-location / destination-passing model.
     Adapt Zig's result-location idea to Concrete's linear value model.
 Write the Concrete-specific contract for value context, place context, borrow context,